 If you have been immobile for a long period of time, the risk of developing PE is greater, as one scientific study has shown.
 This inactivity can come about as a result of extended rest when recovering from a major injury, such as a stroke or broken bone.
 Additionally, extended activity from a sedentary lifestyle can contribute towards cases of PE, especially in the elderly and obese.
-Sometimes, the trauma that comes from a major injury can also be the cause, often from spine related injuries.
+Sometimes, the trauma that comes from a major injury can also be the cause, often from spine-related injuries.
 In a situation where deep vein thrombosis develops as a result of an injury, the likelihood of developing PE increases drastically.
-Obesity, high blood pressure, and previous heart problems are also common causes for pulmonary embolisms.
+Obesity, high blood pressure, and previous heart problems are also common causes of pulmonary embolisms.

 Potential Causes of Pulmonary Embolisms:

 - Spinal injury

 - Deep vein thrombosis